Queen Jeongsun (Danjong): Husband's abdication and aftermath

-During King Yeongjo’s reign, he personally wrote the name ‘Dongmangbong’ and had it engraved on a rock on the site.
-During the Japanese colonial period, the area near Dongmangbong Peak was used as a quarry, and the rock was broken away.
-As of 2011, there is a pavilion named Dongmangjeong on the south side of Dongmangbong, near Naksan, Jongno-gu, Seoul.
+Upon hearing of her husband's death, Lady Song climbed a large rock every morning and evening to weep toward Yeongwol in the east, praying for Danjong's soul.
+King Yeongjo personally named the site Dongmangbong and had the characters engraved on the rock.
+During the Japanese colonial period, the nearby area was used as a quarry, and the rock was broken away.
+As of 2011, a pavilion called Dongmangjeong stands on the southern side of Dongmangbong, near Naksan, Jongno District, Seoul.